“A society should be judged not by how well it treats its outstanding citizens, but by how it treats its criminals.” Dostoyevsky

 Mercy is not bound by the limits of criminality.
 Mercy can be shown at any level of lawbreaking.
 How this mercy can be shown, without compromising on public safety, is one of the core messages of this website.

-My message, ‘Punish the Criminal, Not His Family Too’, in this section, covers the first and most important aspect of mercy to prisoners.
+My message, ‘Punish the Guilty But Not Their Families Too’, covers the first and most important aspect of mercy to prisoners.
 Please read it, and see if you can use your influence to contribute in some small or significant way to initiate a great reformation in your country’s prison system.